De3vil/De3vil/README.md

 -  **📙 I am currently learning C && assembly 📙**
 - [Desktop Application WEB Application Hacking Tools web scraping automation]
 ##
-i love':'cats🐈🐈 and Demons😈 😈msg for u':**Life's goal is to finish, so do what you want before it ends. 😊❤️** I am a Python developer(back-end developer) , hacker 👨‍💻 ooh yeah 😄 and a lot of things i love to see how things work in depth, make things,<br>break things and make things that break things.😄
+i love':'cats🐈🐈 and Demons😈 😈
+msg for u':**Life's goal is to finish, so do what you want before it ends. 😊❤️** I am a Python developer(back-end developer) , hacker 👨‍💻 ooh yeah 😄 and a lot of things i love to see how things work in depth, make things,<br>break things and make things that break things.😄
 <h3 align="left">Connect with me:</h3>